timdeschryver/timdeschryver.dev/content/blog/migrating-a-tslint-rule-to-eslint-with-typescript-eslint/index.md

 })
 ```

-> You can also create your own test runner, like angular-eslint did [here](https://github.com/angular-eslint/angular-eslint/blob/master/packages/eslint-plugin/tests/test-helper.ts) to be able to use squigglies in [test cases](https://github.com/angular-eslint/angular-eslint/blob/master/packages/eslint-plugin/tests/rules/no-input-rename.test.ts)
+> You can also create your own test runner, like angular-eslint did in [test-helper.ts](https://github.com/angular-eslint/angular-eslint/blob/master/packages/eslint-plugin/tests/test-helper.ts) to be able to use squigglies in [test cases](https://github.com/angular-eslint/angular-eslint/blob/master/packages/eslint-plugin/tests/rules/no-input-rename.test.ts)

 ## Utility methods